 Dr. Sarah Powell, Ph.D. - Principal Investigator

-Sarah R. Powell, Ph.D., is an associate professor in the College of Education at The University of Texas at Austin (UT Austin).
+Sarah R. Powell, Ph.D., is a professor in the College of Education at The University of Texas at Austin (UT Austin).
 She is principal investigator (PI) of SPIRAL and PI or co-PI of several other research grants, such as RAAMPS, STAIR 2.0, and SCALE.
 Sarah’s research and teaching interests focus on students who experience difficulty in mathematics.
 Sarah is grateful to the Institute of Education Sciences for funding SPIRAL, Austin Independent School District and its educators and students who participate in SPIRAL, and the SPIRAL team within The Meadows Center for Preventing Educational Risk (MCPER).

 Katherine Berry, Ed.D. - Co-Principal Investigator